SootDan/DMTable/README.md

 ### Description
 There are a lot of Dungeons & Dragons programs out there but a lot of them work on outdated knowledge as well as being full of ads or require a monthly subscription.
 So I made my own.
 The program features customizable dice rolls with unique character sheets.
 Users may save or load their own files.
-Each character sheet has the character's name, their pronouns, and stats.
+Each character sheet has the necessary info.
 Dice roll modifiers are automatically applied on each roll.
 One can also create a campaign sheet detailing everything the party has encountered so far.
 Users may use the bestiary or spellbook to quickly look up anything that they need.
 The program abides by the [Wizards of the Coast's Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).

 ### Current Features
 > Dice Rolls
 > Imports DND API
+> Bestiary

 ### To Be Implemented
-> HTML/CSS Web Interface
 > Optional Campaign Sheets
 > Optional Character Sheets
 > Combat Functionality
-> Bestiary

 ### Current Issues
-Bestiary loads very slowly.
-This is due to the API throttling my requests.
-Will build an SQL database to save all requests to.
-Bottom navbar doesn't work.
+Bestiary works, but looks awful and there is no search function yet.
 Settings don't work.
-SQL needs to be implemented.
+New Game / Load Game doesn't do anything.

 ### Work Documentation
 I made a HTML/CSS layout first.
 My first page was the menu for testing out different types of designs.
-I chose Flask because its documentation is great.
-I researched the DND API which supports every encounter you can find in a standard DND campaign.
+I chose Flask.
+I researched the DND API which supports every encounter you can find in a standard (none-homebrew) DND campaign.
 This allowed me to quickly create the bestiary as well as the spellbook which will allow me to create the character sheet.
+I made an SQL database to save all my API requests to; this was mainly because the API only slowly processes my requests and does not create any unnecessary strain on their end.
+One may choose to manually update the bestiary in the Settings.

 ### Creator
 This project is created and maintained solely by me.